marga-nt/lab-js-presidents/README.md

 ### Bonus: Iteration 5 | Age at Inauguration - `map()`

 Implement the function `getAgeAtInauguration()` that takes the **presidents array** as an argument.
-The function should use the `map()` method to create a new array of updated president objects, with a new property `ageAtInauguration` containing the age of each president when they took office.
+The function should use the `map()` method to create a new array of updated president objects, with a new property `n` containing the age of each president when they took office.
 The function should then return the new array containing the updated president objects, where each object contains the new property `ageAtInauguration`.

 <br>